Drive sales on autopilot with ecommerce-focused features

 Option 1 — Share button method

-- Open Safari or your app
+- Open Safari or the app containing your link

 - Tap the share icon (it’s a square with an upward arrow)